farmanp/ai-code-auditor/docs/Design-Patterns-Taxonomy.md

 - **Feature Envy**: Methods that use more features of other classes than their own

 ### Detection Complexity Levels
-- **Low**: Patterns with clear structural signatures and naming conventions
+- **Simple**: Patterns with clear structural signatures and naming conventions
-- **Medium**: Patterns requiring analysis of method interactions and relationships
+- **Moderate**: Patterns requiring analysis of method interactions and relationships
-- **High**: Patterns involving complex behavioral analysis and multiple variants
+- **Complex**: Patterns involving behavioral analysis or multiple variants

 ## Implementation Quality Metrics